yahoo/elide-doc/pages/guide/v5/17-migration.md

  - An [asynchronous API]((/pages/guide/v{{ page.version }}/11.5-asyncapi.html)) for API read requests with long durations.
  - [A mechanism](/pages/guide/v{{ page.version}}/02-data-model.html#api-versions) to version elide models and the corresponding API.

-The analytics capabilties and asynchronous API were developed in conjunction with a powerful Analytics UI called [Yavin](https://yavin.dev/).
+The analytics capabilities and asynchronous API were developed in conjunction with a powerful Analytics UI called [Yavin](https://yavin.dev/).

 ## API Changes